 When you need a floor that’s thick, resilient, with a little extra give or grip, then installing an epoxy coating over your concrete floor is your best choice.
 Epoxy coating protects the concrete underneath from stains due to liquids and chemicals, gouges and scrapes from dropped items, and can even offer fall prevention.
 An option called coved flooring continues your seamless epoxy floor up the walls as much as eighteen inches or more, providing a barrier if your floor gets frequent spills or sees a lot of moisture during cleaning.
 Epoxy coating covers over the look of concrete, but a varied assortment of color chips, granules and texture combinations provide tremendous customization options.

 Epoxy’s durability works well in places with oils and heavy equipment, like mechanical shops.
-Epoxy coating is the preferred choice for industrial manufacturing floors, workshops, restaurant kitchens, pool areas, and garage floors.
+Epoxy coating is the preferred choice for industrial manufacturing floors, workshops, restaurant kitchens, and garage floors.
 Either option, polishing or epoxy, allows customized patterns, distinctly colored areas and numbering or logos.

 The Choice Is Yours